iotaledger/introduction-docs/docs/guides/dev_guide.md

 ### Dust protection

 Since IOTA is feeless and has the ability to send microtransactions, attackers could use this to spam the network with very low value transactions, which we call dust.
-To avoid this we only allow microtransaction below 1Mi of IOTA tokens to another address if you already have at least 1Mi on that address.
+To avoid this we only allow microtransaction below 1Mi (dust) of IOTA tokens to another address if you already have at least 1Mi as a dust allowance output on that address.
+The number of allowed dust outputs on an address is the amount of the dust allowance outputs divided by 100,000 and rounded down, i.e. 10 outputs for each 1 Mi deposited, with a maximum of 100 dust outputs in total.

 > In the UTXO model, each node in the network needs to keep track of all the currently unspent outputs.
 When the number of outputs becomes too large, it can cause performance and memory issues.
 The RFC found below proposes a new protocol rule regarding the processing of outputs where they transfer a very small amount of IOTA’s so-called dust outputs.
 Dust outputs are only allowed when they are backed up by a certain deposit on the receiving address.
 This limits the amount of dust outputs, thus making it expensive to proliferate dust.
 Since a receiver must make a deposit, the protocol makes receiving dust an opt-in feature.